sqlalchemy/awaitlet/README.rst

 awaitlet allows existing programs written to use threads and blocking APIs to be ported to asyncio, by replacing frontend and backend code with asyncio compatible approaches, but allowing intermediary code to remain completely unchanged.
+Its primary use is to
-It is most primarily a library that exists to **port existing blocking style code to asyncio, while allowing that blocking style code to still be usable in a blocking context**.
+**port existing blocking style code to asyncio, while allowing that blocking style code to still be usable in a blocking context as well**.

 Synopsis
 ========